You are waiting for a decision Visiting Sweden

 • your given name and surname

-• your personal identity number or date of birth
+• your personal identification number, coordination number or date of birth

-You must also attach a bank statement or receipt where it is clearly visible that you have paid a fee to the Swedish Migration Agency.
+• a bank statement or receipt clearly showing that you have paid a fee to the Swedish Migration Agency.

 Migrationsverket